peternoyes/dodo-playground/assets/api.md

 ## 6502 Assembly

 It is also possible to write Dodo games in 6502 assembly.
-There is a language toggle in the navigation bar to specify the language preference.
-The C API is nearly identical to the C API.
+There is a toggle in the navigation bar to specify the language preference.
+The assembly API is nearly identical to the C API.

 ### Function Names